siinlab/darija-chatbot/README.md

 export ANTHROPIC_API_KEY=<your-api-key> # set it to an empty string ("") if you don't need the chat functionality. bash API/start_api.sh
 ```

-> By detault the API will try to collect the data it receives in each request and upload it to a server to help train an improved model.
-To disable this feature, set the `COLLECT_DATA` to `False` in the [data_uploader.py](API/data_uploader.py) script.
-> If you'd like to contribute to the training data, please contact us to get an API key.

 ### UI